FBruzzesi/ts-annotator/README.md

 ## What it is

-Source code for [tabular data annotator](insert heroku link) webapp, built using [plotly dash](https://plotly.com/dash/).
+Source code for [tabular data annotator](insert heroku link) webapp hosted on [Heroku](https://www.heroku.com/), built using [plotly dash](https://plotly.com/dash/).
 Originally it was intended for time series data, hence the repo's name.

 ## How it works